 the graphic organizer disaster summary page (your summary information goes in this graphic organizer)

 these can be downloaded from the News Item Page

 remember the disaster must be related to a hazard in the unit your exam will be covering

 a copy of the news article (must be stapled to the summary page in case I have questions about something)

 1/2 point (out of a total of 10 available points) will be deducted if you do not attach the news item

 If you don't have a favorite news source, click here for some internet sources for news

 The purpose of the news item assignment is twofold: (1) to apply some of what you have learned to current events, and (2) to give me another way to assess your learning in this class.
 If you do not test well, the news item write up is another way for you to show me what you understand about natural disasters.
 Your write up should showcase your learning.
-You may use your text or other sources to get ideas, however, do not just repeat information word for word (that is plagiarism and will not be tolerated).
-Click here for a link that explains what plagiarism is and how to avoid it.

 A guide to completing the disaster summary is located on the News Item Page, be sure to print this out and look it over as you do the summary.
 If you are unsure of your write up, I would be happy to look it over for you, but only if you give it to me early.
 If you need help with your writing, take advantage of the Sac State University Writing Center.